NgoziEmeh/AdvanceTipCalculator/README.md

 # AdvanceTipCalculator
-Advanced Tip Calculator with THIS and REDUCE methods
+Advanced Tip Calculator with THIS and REDUCE methods.

+HOW TO USE: